MTRI-AA/smapvex/README.md

 3. [Output](#out)

 ## Linux Installation <a name="lininstall"></a>
-Clone the repository to a location of your choosing:
+Clone or download the repository to a location of your choosing:

-    git@vm-gitlab.mtri.org:biomass/smapvex.git
+    git@github.com:MTRI-AA/smapvex.git

 And create the virtual environment: